jtjj222/noclue/chapters/01_first_project.md

 TODO Image

-We will discuss data structures later on.
+TODO discuss stacks, linked lists, arrays

 For our RPN Calculator, we will use the built-in stack implementation for our language (`java.util.Stack` in Java) to avoid duplicated effort.
 This is generally a good idea when programming - be lazy.

 ## How will we organize our program?